serverless/emulator/README.md

 ### General

-The Local Emulator is a software which makes it possible to emulate cloud provider specific functionality on your local machine in an offline-first fashion.
+The Local Emulator is a software which makes it possible to emulate different cloud provider FaaS offerings (such as AWS Lambda or Google Cloud Functions) on your local machine in an offline-focused manner.

-The Local Emulator can be used to deploy and invoke serverless functions w/o the need to go through the tedious process of setting up your cloud provider account or deploying your functions to the cloud infrastructure.
+It can be used to deploy and invoke serverless functions w/o the need to go through the process of setting up and configuring a cloud provider account or deploying the functions into the infrastructure before being able to use them.

-This enables new ways of doing serverless development offline first while introducing way faster feedback cycles.
+This enables new ways of doing offline-first serverless development with a way faster feedback loop.

-Technically speaking the Local Emulator is a long running process (Daemon) which exposes an API and accepts different calls to the different API endpoints in order to perform actions and control its behavior / functionality.
+Technically speaking the Local Emulator is a long running process (Daemon) which exposes an API and accepts different calls to API endpoints in order to perform actions and control its behavior.

 **Note:** The API is only used to control the Local Emulator.
-It is **NOT** the same as an e.g. AWS API Gateway or smth. similar.
+It is **NOT** the same as an API Gateway.

-### Deployment
+### Function deployment

-On every function deployment the following happens behind the scenes:

-- The .zip file will be extracted
-- The content of the zip file will be moved into the following directory structure:
+Functions are deployed via the [API](#apis) and are stored in the `~/.serverless/local-emulator` directory according to the following filesystem structure:

 ```
 |__ storage